In Part 1 of this post, I described the subject as “what I’ve learned from what I’ve learned.” What does that mean?

 Each group of dozens of men, mostly neighbors, plan and prepare for this annual event for an entire year.

-Meanwhile, I showed up with my backpack in the mid-afternoon and shared in one team’s marvelous home-cooked ramen meal, prepared by their mothers, wives, aunties, and girlfriends.
+Then I showed up with my backpack in the mid-afternoon, and shared in one team’s marvelous home-cooked ramen meal, prepared by loving mothers, wives, aunties, and girlfriends.